Golden Giant Mine

-The Golden Giant Mine is a closed underground gold mine in the Hemlo mining camp in Canada, located north of Lake Superior, midway between Sault Ste.
-Marie and Thunder Bay, Ontario near the town of Manitouwadge.
+The Golden Giant Mine is a closed underground gold mine in Northern Ontario, near the towns of Manitouwadge and Marathon.
+Along with the David Bell Mine and Williams Mine, it is part of the Hemlo mining camp.
+During their peak years, they represented over half of Ontario's and roughly a quarter of Canada's gold production.

 History

+The presence of gold in the Hemlo area has been known since at least 1869.
+Exploration work began to pick up in the 1920s, but relatively poor findings and low gold prices precluded development; drilling done in 1951 missed the main Hemlo ore body by less than 30m.

-Prospectors John Larche, Don McKinnon and Richard Hughes discovered gold in the Hemlo camp in the early 1980s, starting a staking rush not seen in Canada since the Klondike gold rush of the late 19th century.
+Prospectors John Larche, Don McKinnon and Richard Hughes discovered gold in the Hemlo camp in the early 1980s, starting a staking rush not seen in Canada since the Klondike gold rush of the late 19th century; over 7,000 new claims were staked in the area by the end of 1982.
 Two companies, Golden Sceptre and Goliath Resources, secured rights to a large land package in the area, and were subsequently acquired by Noranda.

 Noranda permitted and built the Golden Giant mine in less than two years.
-With its first pour in April, 1985, the Golden Giant was the first mine in the camp to ship.
+With its first pour in April 1985, the Golden Giant was the first mine in the camp to ship.

-Peak production occurred in the early 1990s, approaching 500,000 oz per year.
-During its 21-year life, the mine produced over 6 million ounces of gold.
+Peak production occurred in 1992, at just over 450,000 oz t.
+During its 21-year life, the mine produced over 7 million ounces of gold, as well as some 137,000 ounces of silver.

 Ownership

 Noranda formed Hemlo Gold Mines, Inc. to operate the mine.
-Hemlo merged with U.S.-producer Battle Mountain Gold in 1996.
-That company, in turn, was acquired by Newmont Mining, which currently owns the property, in 2001.
+Hemlo merged with U.S.-producer Battle Mountain Gold in 1996, which was in turn acquired by Newmont Mining in 2001.

-On September 22, 2010, Barrick Gold completed the acquisition of the Golden Giant Mine Properties at the Hemlo Camp from Newmont Mining Corp.
+On September 22, 2010, Barrick Gold acquired the Golden Giant Mine Properties from Newmont.